qibebt-bioinfo/meta-apo/README.md

 ```

-The training amplicon table is in the same format, and order of each sample is exactly matched with the training WGS table.
+The training amplicon table is in the same format, and order of each sample is exactly consistent with the training WGS table.

+**b.
+Sample lists**

 ```
 meta-apo-train -L training.wgs.list -t training.16s.list -o meta-apo.model
 ```

 in which parameter “-L” assigns the file list of training WGS samples and “-t” assigns that of training amplicons.
-Orders of paired sample should be exactly matched in the input WGS and amplicon lists.
+Orders of paired samples should be exactly consistent in the input WGS and amplicon lists.
 In the input list, each line contains the path of one single sample’s gene profile.
 The format of a gene profile list of training WGS samples:
 ```
 Sample1	Sample2.ko.out